loltext/CC-Tweaked-Drone-Auto-Aim/README.md

 2. Place the Ship Control Interface next to the PC that has the drone files, or you can also connect it via a wired modem.
 3. Make sure to have a gyroscope connected to a battery and an ion thruster to propel the drone.
 4. When building your drone, I recommend using lightweight materials.
 I also suggest using the Zero Point Labs mod and equipping your drone with a Mass Suspension Matrix to avoid gravity-related issues.
+5. In the Pocket code, make sure that your drone’s PC ID matches so you can send messages via Rednet.

 ---